learnbyexample/practice_python_projects/practice_python_projects.md

 Empire of Sand, Tasha Suri
 ```

-So, some votes used a slightly different markdown style and some used `,` as the separator.
-The first two cases can be allowed by optionally matching `\` or `*`.
+So, some entries used a slightly different markdown style and some used `,` as the separator.
+The first two cases can be allowed by optionally matching the `\` or `*` characters.
 The last two cases will require breaking the whitespace matching rule.
 For now, this will be allowed so as to proceed further.
-But in the next section you will see how to apply regexp on a priority basis so that the different rules are applied only for mismatching lines.
+But in the next section you will see how to apply regexp on a priority basis so that the different rules are applied only for the mismatching lines.

 The modified program is shown below.
 The `re.X` flag allows you to use literal whitespaces for readability purposes.
-You can also add comments after `#` character if you wish.
+You can also add comments after the `#` character if you wish.

 ```python
 # analyze.py